quasarframework/quasar-ui-qmarkdown/docs/src/pages/developing/using-qmarkdown.md

 ## Extending with Plugins

-In order to reduce the payload size of QMarkdown and to increase performance, a lot of the "default" markdown-it plugins have been removed.
+In order to reduce the payload size of QMarkdown and to increase performance, a lot of the "default" markdown-it plugins have been removed for v2.0.0+.
 If you have the need, you can add them back either via the `plugins` property or the global props, as descibed above.

-Here is a list of plugins that used to be in QMarkdown:
+Here is a list of plugins that used to be in QMarkdown v1.x:

 ```
 import abbreviation from 'markdown-it-abbr'